 Most research points to bottle feeding being worse for increasing the risk of cavities.

-However, breastfeeding also has some evidence of increasing susceptibility to cavities in the future.
+However, breastfeeding also has some evidence of increased susceptibility to cavities in the future.

 Breastfeeding and bottle feeding has been linked to tooth decay because breastmilk is high in sugar, and can often pool and sit in the infant’s mouth, allowing bacteria to form and eat away at enamel.